k-vijayaraghavan/impedance_extend.py/docs/source/faq.rst

         number = {52},
         pages = {2349},
-        author = {Matthew D. Murbach and Brian Gerwe and Neal Dawson-Elli and Lok-kun Tsui}, title = {impedance_extendpy: A Python package for electrochemical impedance analysis}, journal = {Journal of Open Source Software}
+        author = {Matthew D. Murbach and Brian Gerwe and Neal Dawson-Elli and Lok-kun Tsui}, title = {impedance-extend: A Python package for electrochemical impedance analysis}, journal = {Journal of Open Source Software}
     }

-How can I contribute to impedance_extendpy?
+How can I contribute to impedance-extend?
 -------------------------------------

 First off, thank you for your interest in contributing to the